-HDMI 2.1 is finally here, but there are still plenty of questions to be answered.
-We cover the latest version and all of its new features.
+HDMI 2.1 is here, but there are still plenty of questions to be answered.
+In this guide, we cover the current version while discussing the future of HDMI.

 HDMI 2.1 is going to be big in 2020.
 Here’s everything you need to know